Mounam Pesiyadhe: Production

 The film's title is based on a serial that was supposed to be directed by Vikram with Ameer working as the assistant director.
 It also marks the first film for Trisha as lead actress.
 Shooting took place in India and abroad.
 Moreover, a huge set worth ₹30 lakh was erected by art director Rajeevan at Pondicherry for a song.
 One song was shot at AVM Studios.
-Anbe en Anbe, only song featuring Suriya and Trisha was shot at Hampi.
-The rest of the songs were shot at locations in Puducherry.
+The rest of the songs were shot at locations in Mysore and Puducherry.

 Soundtrack

 The soundtrack was composed by Yuvan Shankar Raja and was released on 6 October 2002.
 Upon release, it was very much appreciated and became very successful.
 Yuvan himself claimed the album to be "the best he ever created since he became music director" till then.